 Once the technology is released to the foreign national, the U.S. government considers it “deemed” to be an export to the individual’s home country.
 Most often, deemed exports occur in your U.S. office, over the phone, through email, or during meetings.

-In recent years, the government has beefed up enforcement and investigative actions to demonstrate they take deemed export activities seriously.
-For those of you out there who think the deemed export rule is unimportant or unenforceable, consider the Suntek Microwave and Lattice Semiconductor cases.
+For those of you out there who think the deemed export rule is unimportant or unenforceable, consider the Suntek Microwave, Lattice Semiconductor, Ingersoll Machine Tools cases.

 To ensure your company’s compliance with the deemed export rule, it is imperative that companies take it seriously, obtain as much knowledge and education on the export rules as possible, and be proactive in maintaining ongoing compliance.
 Every company should have deemed export policies and procedures in place and make them a part of all employees’ regular and ongoing compliance training.